fulco/BlueWindowsTriage/README.md

 - Analyzes critical registry keys related to autostart locations and exports their values to JSON files.
 - Performs a recursive search for recently modified files in critical system directories and collects file metadata and hashes.
 - Collects additional artifacts such as PowerShell console history and browser history.
+- Collects startup items using `Get-CimInstance -ClassName Win32_StartupCommand`.
+- Collects Firefox extensions by searching in the user profiles.
+- Collects Google Chrome extensions by iterating through user profiles and parsing manifest files.
+- Collects Chrome and Firefox browser history files.
+- Searches for files containing the word "password" using `Get-ChildItem` with the `-Include` parameter.
 - Compresses the output directory into a ZIP file for easy transfer and removes the original directory.

 ## Prerequisites